thiagorobertodc/graphs-flood/README.md

-# graph-inundation-
+# graph flooding
-Eurística gulosa de inundação em um grafo conectado.
+Greedy flooding euristic in a connected graph.
-This algorithm helps you to inundate a graph with a specific color, through out a greedy heuristic.
+This algorithm helps you to flood a graph with a specific color, through out a greedy heuristic.